llafuente/class/README.markdown

 * final methods.
 * examples for: accesors (getter/setters).
-* examples for: no numerable properties.
-* support: hidden modifier in properties names, enumerable:false (avoid using cls.property).
-* support: const modifier in properties names, writable:false (avoid using cls.property).
 * examples for: static.
 * examples for: Iterable.
 * fix Eventize attached the same event name to a different classes.